junesirius/junesirius.github.io/_posts/Supernatural/Daily_six_degree_challenge/2025-11-23-SPN-Migratory-locust.md

 "Cas, come on, let's go inside."
 Dean puts an arm over Cas's shoulder, trying to steer him away from the dreadful scene.
 But Cas doesn't move, his eyes on the field, utterly upset.

-The field that should have been their first harvest after they retire to the farming.
-The field that the two of them have worked on for the whole year, bearing their sweat day and night, that should have been full of wheats, barley, and rape.
+The field that should have been their first harvest after they retire from hunting and turn to farming.
+The field that the two of them have worked on for the whole year, bearing their sweat day and night, that should have been full of wheat, barley, and rape.
 The field that is now, full of flying insects.

 "This can't be happening," Cas murmurs, watching the swarm of creatures crushing down on the field like black clouds.
 Wherever they pass through, none of the crops survive.